 I am happy to announce that Juup Stelma, Zeynep Onat-Stelma, Woojoo Lee, and I have just published an article, entitled Intentional Dynamics in TESOL: An Ecological Perspective.
-The article appears in Vol. 15, Issue 1 of Working Papers in TESOL and Applied Linguistics (now called Studies in Applied Linguistics and TESOL).
+The article appears in Vol. 15, Issue 1 of Working Papers in TESOL and Applied Linguistics (update: now called Studies in Applied Linguistics and TESOL).

 In our article, we describe three TESOL settings in different places in the world.
 These are: